Saturday, May 30, 2020

 Polymyositis and dermatomyositis.
 B-cell mAbs, Rituximab, is used with success.

 IgG4 related disease has a varied presentation.
-Rituximab with conventional DMD are used.
+Rituximab is used with conventional DMD.

 Wegener Granulomatosis / Granulomatosis with polyangiitis.
 It is associated with antineutrophil cytoplasmic antibodies (ANCA).
 Anti B-cell mAbs, rituximab, with prednisone are commonly used.

-In asthma Omalizumab, a IgE inhibitor is used.
+In asthma, Omalizumab, an IgE inhibitor, is used.

 Antiviral mAbs.